-Relationship Between Compensation Actually Paid for PEOs and NEOs (Average) vs. Cumulative TSR of Company and the Peer Group
+Relationship between Compensation Actually Paid (CAP) for PEO and NEOs (Average) vs. Cumulative TSR of Company and the Peer Group

-The following chart shows the relationship between compensation actually paid to our PEOs and average compensation actually paid to our Non-PEO NEOs and our TSR, as well as the relationship between our TSR and the TSR of our peer group.
+The following chart shows the relationship between Compensation Actually Paid to our PEO and Average Compensation Actually Paid to our Other NEOs and our TSR, as well as the relationship between our TSR and the TSR of our peer group.

-Relationship Between Compensation Actually Paid for PEOs and NEOs (Average) vs. Net Income
+Relationship between Compensation Actually Paid (CAP) for PEO and NEOs (Average) vs. Net Income

-The following chart shows the relationship between compensation actually paid to our PEOs and average compensation actually paid to our Non-PEO NEOs and net income.
+The following chart shows the relationship between Compensation Actually Paid to our PEO and Average Compensation Actually Paid to our Other NEOs and Net Income.

-Relationship Between Compensation Actually Paid for PEOs and NEOs (Average) vs. Adjusted EBITDA
+Relationship between Compensation Actually Paid (CAP) for PEO and NEOs (Average) vs. Revenue

-The following chart shows the relationship between compensation actually paid to our PEOs and average compensation actually paid to our Non-PEO NEOs and adjusted EBITDA.
+The following chart shows the relationship between Compensation Actually Paid to our PEO and Average Compensation Actually Paid to our Other NEOs and Revenue.